holochain/holochain-rust/doc/holochain_101/src/zome/implementation.md

 In summary, if a new agent action (for example) is needed:

-- extend the `action::Signal` enum
+- extend the `action::Action` enum
+  - this sets the data type, the `ActionWrapper` provides a unique ID
   - use the canonical name if that makes sense
-  - implement a constructor method in the enum impl
-  - include a snowflake ID or there will be key collisions in the state history
 - extend an `ActionResult` enum if the action has a return value
 - implement a reducer for the new action